Morning Links: Rockies News, 10/8

 The Colorado Rockies had connections to a number of players who came through in big spots in yesterday’s divisional round action.
 Seth Smith gave the A’s a boost as they took a 2-1 series lead.
 Matt Holliday helped the St. Louis Cardinals force a 5th game against the Pittsburgh Pirates.
 And none other than Juan Uribe came through in the biggest way possible as the Dodgers defeated the Braves and moved on to the NLCS.
 Here’s what else is happening with the Rockies and around the rest of the league:

-“For those fans waiting for Tulo to become a smiling, effervescent kind of player, don’t hold your breath.
+"In light of his injury history, Tulo made a concerted effort to be open and honest this season as he came back from his leg injury.“For those fans waiting for Tulo to become a smiling, effervescent kind of player, don’t hold your breath.
 That’s never going to happen.
 It’s just not who he is — a man very serious about his profession.“But Tulo has matured and become a leader by example.
 If Nolan Arenado blossoms into a star, Tulo will deserve a lot of credit.”"

 From Jeff Aberle: Mock GM Update: Comparing this year’s Rockies to a mock GM simulation (Purple Row)